CSSFUN CSSFUN

 Elements in the renderers array can be either functions or strings that reference methods of the StyleSheet instance.
 These methods will be bound to the instance before they are invoked.

-By default, StyleSheet are rendered using the built-in renderers: ['parseStyles', 'renderStyles'].
+By default, StyleSheet are rendered using the built-in renderers: [this.renderStyles, this.parseStyles].

 Themes

 A theme is a StyleSheet that provides access to CSS variables for consistent styling across your application.
-It supports light, dark, and system color schemes, allowing your components to automatically adapt to changes in the user's system preferences.
+It supports multiple color schemes, including light, dark, light dark (default, adapts to system preferences), and normal.
+Themes allow your components to automatically adapt to changes in the user's system preferences or use a fixed color scheme.

 Creating a Theme